RamazanOzerr/Instagram-Unfollowers/README.md

 if you want to get your own unfollowers, you need to enter your own user name into the target username section

-# WHAT'S THE TARGET USERNAME SECTION FOR?
+# what's the target username for?
 you may want to get unfollowers of any other account, with target username section you can get it without logging in that account

-# HOW TO INSTALL
+# How to install
 Download link will be added here soon...

-# EXAMPLE PHOTOS
+# Example pics
 it's console-based program, so it doesn't have a GUI

 login screen